-Back Porch Revival: A concert for a cause
+The Back Porch Revival: A Kinnick concert with a cause

 Former Hawkeye football star Dallas Clark felt helpless watching the Iowa flood of 2008 wreak havoc on Iowa City and Cedar Rapids.
 Preparing for his next season as a tight end for the National Football League's Indianapolis Colts, he wasn't able to give as much help as he wanted.